Greenwich 28-inch refractor: History

 One reason for this was to have it ready for the tricentennial of Greenwich Observatory in 1975.
 The telescope was recommissioned by Queen Elizabeth II in May 1975 after it was brought back from Herstmonceux.
-Since that time it has been under care of the National Maritime Museum, where it is noted as one of most popular exhibits.
+Since that time it has been under care of the National Maritime Museum, where it is noted as one of the most popular exhibits.
 The original site dates to King Charles II's commissioning of John Flamsteed to be an astronomical observer on March 4, 1675; by the summer of 1676 Flamsteed operated from the new Flamsteed House on Greenwich hill.

 The telescope is known as the largest aperture refractor in the United Kingdom, and is a popular tourist attraction.
 The telescope now features in observing events in the 21st century.
 In the 1980s it was noted that there was an admission charge for visitors to look through the 28-inch.

 The guide telescope for the 28-inch Grubb as of the 1890s was the Corbett telescope with 6.5 inch aperture refractor.
 The 6.5 inch aperture Corbett telescope had also been used as a guide scope on the Lassell reflecting telescope in the 1880s.
 The 6.5 inch telescope was originally purchased used from a Mr Corbett, and was on a mobile tripod; it was acquired as an expedition telescope for the 1874 Transit of Venus.